 Edward Lind lived a very full life, from his immigrant beginnings, to true American patriotism in the Civil War, to a participant in Western migration and the vibrant growth of the City of Seattle.
 Lind is buried in the Grand Army of the Republic Cemetery on Capitol Hill in Seattle.

-New resource: Seattle’s Civil War Legacy has begun highlighting the lives of Civil War veterans from many different states, who later came to Seattle.
+New resource: The Civil War Seattle project highlights the lives of Civil War veterans from many different states, who later came to Seattle.
 Go to the Facebook page for cemetery walks and links to info about Civil War commemorative activities.

 Library of Congress, Civil War Photos: John F. Miller, 29th Indiana.